Best medical alert systems

 Also, there are options to cover additional family members so they can benefit from the system, and get assistance as well if needed.
-Their website features an online risk assessment score to quantitate the risk of a fall.
+The website features an online risk assessment score to gauge the risk of a fall.

-They offer a range of products, including options to use at home, and others for on the go.
-At the low end is the Classic Guardian system, that features a base station that connects to a landline, with a watch style device that maintains a connection to the base station across over 1300 square feet away, and starts at $29.95 (£23) monthly.
+The company offers a range of products, including options to use at home, and others for on the move.
+At the low end is the Classic Guardian system, that features a base station that connects to a landline, with a watch-style device that maintains a connection to the base station across over 1300 square feet.

-Another option is their Mobile Guardian, which is a wearable medical alert watch, which communicates over AT&T’s 3G network, and includes GPS location data so you can be found in an emergency.
-The watch is also useful for everyday use as additional features include weather forecasts, and SMS communications.
-The Mobile Guardian starts at $44.95 (£35) monthly after an equipment fee of $99 (£76).
+Another option is Mobile Guardian, which is a wearable medical alert watch, which communicates over AT&T’s 3G network, and includes GPS location data so you can be found in an emergency.
+The watch is also good for everyday use, and additional features include weather forecasts, and SMS communications.

 The mobile medical alert service

 Looking for a medical alert service for an active senior on the go, without a bulky base station?
-Then the Lively Mobile Medical Alert, from Great Call has you covered.
+Then Lively Mobile Plus from Great Call has you covered.

 The home security company covers medical alert as well

-ADT is a household name for home security equipment, and they also offer a variety of medical alert systems to suit a variety of needs via their ADT Health brand.
+ADT is a household name for home security equipment, but also offers a variety of medical alert systems to suit a variety of needs via its ADT Health brand.

-At the bottom end is their basic device, that connects to a landline.
-It features a simple base station, and a simple waterproof button on a watch band to press for help, but it only has a 300 foot range.
-There is no activation charge, and a monthly $27.99 (£21) fee for the service.
+At the bottom end is the basic device that connects to a landline.
+It features a simple base station, and a waterproof button on a watch band to press for help, but it only has a 300 foot range.
+There is no activation charge, and a monthly $29.99 fee for the service.

-They also have a mobile medical alert system that they call ‘On-The-Go.’
+There is also a mobile medical alert system called ‘On-The-Go.’
 This one is a portable device, without a base station, with optional fall detection, and GPS to track the location.
-There is a wireless connection, with two-way talk.
-The monthly fee is $37.99 (£29) for the service.
+There is a wireless connection with two-way talk.
+The monthly fee is $39.99 for the service.

 A budget-friendly basic solution

-The Lifestation Medical Alert is a budget-friendly basic medical alert system.
-It has a base station that connects to a landline, and a distinguishing feature is that an additional user with a second device can be added for $3.99 (£20) /month.
+LifeStation Medical Alert is a budget-friendly basic medical alert system.
+It has a base station that connects to a landline, and a distinguishing feature is that an additional user with a second device can be added for $3.99 per month.

-Also, additional bathroom and hallway buttons can be added for additional access for $2.49 (£2) /month.
-The cost of the basic service, before the extras, is $25.95 (£20) per month, paid annually.
+The base station has an ordinary range of 500 feet, a waterproof help button, and an automated weekly tester.
+Also, bathroom and hallway buttons can be added for additional access for $2.49 per month.
+The cost of the basic service, before the extras, is $25.95 per month, if paid annually.

 A range of medical alert plans to suit a variety of needs

-They also offer a higher tier home device, that does not need a landline, but rather uses a base station with a cellular connection and has a sleeker button device, with a monthly service fee of $34.95 (£27) /month.
-Their top offering, which is a completely mobile solution and dispenses with the base station, the ResCube Pro Mobile can be had for $39.92 (£30) /month.
+The firm also offers a higher tier home device, that does not need a landline, but rather uses a base station with a cellular connection and has a sleeker button device, with a monthly service fee of $34.95 a month.
+The top offering, the ResCube Pro Mobile, which is a completely mobile solution that dispenses with the base station, can be had for $39.92 per month.